 - Compounding factors.
 These are issues such as digital exclusion and geography.

-Inadequate social security benefits:
+Inadequate social security:

 Despite being intended, at its most basic, as a safety net against poverty, many families in receipt of social security benefits are living below the poverty line.
 Nearly three quarters of households with children in which no-one works experience poverty.
 Furthermore, ongoing welfare reforms are a major contributing factor to the dramatic increase in child poverty which is projected for Scotland.